pymmcore-plus/pymmcore-gui/README.md

 By unifying ideas from these projects, pymmcore-gui aims to provide a single, officially supported application.
-Our design goal is a user experience familiar to Micro-Manager users (for example, one prototype mimicked the MMStudio layout ￼), while taking advantage of Python’s flexibility and the growing ecosystem of scientific libraries.
+Our design goal is a user experience familiar to Micro-Manager users (for example, one prototype mimicked the MMStudio layout), while taking advantage of Python’s flexibility and the growing ecosystem of scientific libraries.

 ## Getting Started for Developers